MRC18014/MRC18014/SIEM.md

 <i><b>*Ref 5: List of Microsoft updates that patch the vulnerability</i></b></br>
 This is an image of the bottom portion of the CVE-2026-58640 vulnerability page.
 This section covers the listed patches that remediates the known vulnerability, thus, helping to secure the vulnerable system</br>
 <img src="https://github.com/MRC18014/Projects/blob/main/SIEM%20-%2004%20-%20Microsoft%20Agent%20(Patched).png" width="75%" height="75%"></br>
-<i>*Ref 6: Microsoft Windows Server 2022 after applying patches to remediate vulnerabilities</i>
+<i><b>*Ref 6: Microsoft Windows Server 2022 after applying patches to remediate vulnerabilities</i></b></br>
+As shown in ref 6, after applying the necessary patches, there are no more serious vulnerabilities.
+There are, however, some areas that can checked on by examining the configuration assessment.
+It is worth noting that there may be instances where some configurations are acceptable, but should be addressed on a case-by-case basis.</br>
 <img src="https://github.com/MRC18014/Projects/blob/main/SIEM%20-%2005%20-%20Linux%20Agent.png" width="75%" height="75%"></br>
 <i>*Ref 7: Overview of Kali Linux Agent dashboard*</i>
 <img src="https://github.com/MRC18014/Projects/blob/main/SIEM%20-%2005b%20-%20Linux%20Agent%20(Configuration%20-%20Before).png" width="75%" height="75%"></br>